eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 <!--truncate-->

 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
-Workloads were generated using the [eloq-bench](https://github.com/RedisLabs/memtier_benchmark) tool.
 In all tests, we use **EloqKV** version 0.6.9.

 ### Distributed Atomic Operations